 The proxy simplifies the cluster operation, from the application or Redis client point of view, by enabling the use of a standard Redis client.
 The zero-latency proxy is built over a cut-through architecture and employs various optimization methods.
 For example, to help ensure high-throughput and low-latency performance, the proxy might use instruction pipelining even if not instructed to do so by the client.

 Each database is served by a database endpoint that is part of and managed by the proxies.
 The endpoint oversees forwarding Redis operations to specific database shards.
-If database replication is enabled, each database has two endpoints: a master endpoint and a slave endpoint.

 If the master shard fails and the slave shard is promoted to master, the master endpoint is updated to point to the new master shard.